HenokB/React-todo-list/README.md

 # React-todo-list

-This is a simple To Do Application in react.
-It is a very easy quick application to do.
+This is a simple To Do List Application made with reactjs.

 ## Commands used to publish react files in github: